Stay in touch

 Leave us your email address and we will contact you back

-AudioSpy is a full digital audio logging system able to record multiple streams for permanent and continuous storage on a recycling base.
-Streams can be either Audio over IP (AoIP), analog / digital audio input or even http & rtsp channels.
+AudioSpy is a fully digital audio logging system able to record multiple streams for permanent and continuous storage on a recycling base.
+Streams can be either Audio over IP (AoIP), analog / digital audio input, or even HTTP & RTSP channels.

-AudioSpy can be configured to record and store the same audio data in different quality formats (e.g. in low quality for legal archive, or full broadcast quality for enhanced playback).
-Each of them can be recorded during the same or different times of the day, over different periods of time (days, months or years).
+AudioSpy can be configured to record and store the same audio or video source in different quality levels (e.g. in low quality for legal archive or full quality for enhanced playback).
+Each of them can be recorded during the same or different times of the day, over different periods of time (days, months, or years).

-This professional audio log-ging system offers the ability to record a virtually unlimited number of audio streams.
-And this is possible in the following three ways: continuously, event based or according to a defined schedule.
+This professional audio logging system offers the ability to record a virtually unlimited number of audio or video streams.
+And this is possible in the following three ways: continuously, trigger-based, or according to a defined schedule.

-AudioSpy is surely the most featured and cost effective audio recording system on the market, by far exceeding expectations.
-Thanks to the support of the most popular audio formats (in & out), the management of multiple storage destinations, and a total system control to ensure maximum continuity.
+AudioSpy is surely the most featured and cost-effective audio or video recording system on the market, by far exceeding expectations.
+Thanks to the support of the most popular audio formats (in & out), the management of multiple storage destinations, and total system control to ensure maximum continuity.

 AudioSpy can record live audio through a standard or a professional sound card or digitalize recordings from other sources.
-A FM broadcast through a tuner, a web-radios and other live http or rtsp streams can be those kind of sources.
-A module dedicated to the kind of technology involved manage each type of input,.
-They also supports or implements different APIs & protocols to cover all the possibilities available on the market.
+An FM broadcast through a tuner, web radios, and other live HTTP or RTSP streams can be those kinds of sources.
+A module dedicated to the kind of technology involved manages each type of input.
+AudioSpy also supports and implements different APIs & protocols to cover all the possibilities available on the market.